Will predators attack your swallows?

 - Note: One cut goes all the way through so the can will fit around a pole.

 - The cans are supported by three pieces of house construction "hanger strap"

-- Two or three can guards are then stacked loosely on top of the hangers.
+- Three or more can guards are then stacked loosely on top of the hangers.

 - Adding a band of engine grease 4-6 inches wide directly below the predator